 However, the size of the affected population alone does not fully capture the magnitude of the impact, as factors such as age and socio-economic conditions also play a critical role.
-For example, Kabiru et al,2023, reported that populations in slum settlements are often located in flood-prone areas with inadequate infrastructure, such as a lack of green spaces that could mitigate flooding by acting as natural sinks.
-Similarly, Fatmah, 2024, found that elderly populations face reduced survival rates during disasters due to physical limitations that prevent timely evacuation.
+For example, Kabiru et al. (2023) reported that populations in slum settlements are often located in flood-prone areas with inadequate infrastructure, such as a lack of green spaces that could mitigate flooding by acting as natural sinks.
+Similarly, Fatmah (2024) found that elderly populations face reduced survival rates during disasters due to physical limitations that prevent timely evacuation.

-An unexpected finding of this study was the large disparity between the impact on intracity and core metropolitan connectivity, especially when comparing urban and rural municipalities.
-For example, table 1 shows that Viamão, with a low building density lost half of its core metropolitan connectivity.
-However, its intracity connectivity only decreased by 2%, as only 1% of its population was directly affected.
+An unexpected finding of this study was the large disparity between the impact on IC and CM connectivity, especially when comparing urban and rural municipalities.
+For example, table 1 shows that Viamão, with a low building density lost half of its CM connectivity.
+However, its IC connectivity only decreased by 2%, as only 1% of its population was directly affected.
 A closer examination reveals that the flooded areas in Viamão were predominantly rural, with sparse urban development.
-This limited urban building coverage probably explains the lower loss of intracity connectivity and the lower number of people affected.
-In support of this, Balaian et al, 2024, suggested that urban building coverage is a key factor influencing flood depth and damage, with denser urban areas being more vulnerable to severe flood impacts.
-Nevertheless, not only the land use, but geographical aspects such as proximity to rivers also play a role in the impact of the flood on the connectivity.
+This limited urban building coverage probably explains the lower loss of IC connectivity and the lower number of people affected.
+In support of this, Balaian et al. (2024) suggested that urban